mattxwang/lowkey/_posts/2021-12-31-reflecting-on-teach-la.markdown

 I often speak from my little tech bubble, so I want to make sure I explain some key notes:

 * [**ACM at UCLA**](https://uclaacm.com) is a large computer science club on campus at UCLA.
 It's the largest one by membership, and is split up into several "committees", each of which focuses on a specific topic.
 While not super relevant to this post, I'm currently the president of this club.
 I'll colloquially call this *ACM* from now on.
-* [**ACM Teach LA**](https://teachla.uclaacm.com) is a commitee of ACM @ UCLA specifically focused on computer science outreach.
+* [**ACM Teach LA**](https://teachla.uclaacm.com) is a committee of ACM @ UCLA specifically focused on computer science outreach.
 Its main focus is providing equitable access to computer science classes in the Los Angeles area.
 I ran this club from 2020-2021.
 I'll colloquially call this *Teach LA* from now on.
 * **ACM Teach LA's Dev Team** is a part of ACM Teach LA that writes educational software.
 This was how I first joined Teach LA, and the focus of [my last reflection]({% post_url 2020-06-27-reflecting-on-tla-dev-team %}).
 I'll refer to this as the *Teach LA Dev Team* or the *Dev Team* for short.
 * A **director** or **officer** is someone in Teach LA who holds a leadership position.
 Most members in Teach LA - "**general members**" - can come and go as they please.
 More broadly, **officers** in ACM hold leadership positions, and are appointed or elected.
 * In our context, **interns** will refer to ACM's recruitment process.
 Interns are not paid.